Compare Cheap Pet Insurance

 According to our research, PDSA pet insurance prices are quite high, offering relatively poor value for your money.
 Plus, claiming conditions are less than ideal (i.e., only 60 days to submit claims and claim forms can't be conveniently downloaded online).
-We'd recommend looking at Agria Pet Insurance, Pet Protect Pet Insurance and Animal Friends Pet Insurance for cheaper, better value dog and cat insurance; or PetPlan Pet Insurance if you feel safer with the UK's largest pet insurer.
+We'd recommend looking at Agria Pet Insurance, Pet Protect Pet Insurance and Animal Friends Pet Insurance for better value dog and cat insurance; or PetPlan Pet Insurance if you feel safer with the UK's largest pet insurer.

 Choosing the right cat or dog insurance policy for you will depend upon the individual needs of you and your pet.
 Use the information in this guide to help you understand which features are important to you in order to make the best buying decision.
 We also advise reading through the policy wording before you buy.

 PDSA Key Points